-Records must be stored at a designated place, with the secretary having custody of all nonfinancial records and the treasurer custody of all financial records.
-If these officers do not personally have sufficient or appropriate space, records can be stored elsewhere or with a commercial storage company for a fee.
-Paper and electronic records should have the same custodian.
+Records must be stored at a designated place, with the Secretary having custody of all non-financial records and the Treasurer for all financial records.
+If these Officers do not personally have sufficient or appropriate space, records can be stored elsewhere or with a commercial storage company for a fee.
+The custodian of paper and electronic records should be the same.
 Electronic records must be backed up on a hard drive and/or stored in the cloud.

 - c.
-Records Retention: Each record or document that the branch receives or transmits has a life cycle.
+Records Retention Each record or document that the branch receives or transmits has a lifecycle.
 A retention schedule is the best way to ensure that records of value are maintained.
-Some records must be retained permanently, either for historical value or due to government regulations.
+Some records must be retained permanently either for historical value or by government regulations.
 A retention schedule is shown as Appendix 6. - d.
 Records Disposal: Records may be destroyed after their retention period has expired per the retention schedule.
-No records should be destroyed without the authorization of the designated custodian.
+No records should be destroyed without the authorization of designated custodian.
 Some libraries, university related or public, may value branch records pertaining to the social history of the region.
 The branch may consider an arrangement to have the library permanently store some of their records.